It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

 Find what makes you comfortable and feels motivating and fun.

-Try to carve out the same time every day and establish this as your sacred workout time to ensure there are no excuses or conflicts that get in the way of your training.
+Try to carve out the same time every day and establish this as your sacred workout time to ensure no excuses or conflicts get in the way of your training.

 Although not a necessity, it’s often easier to make and keep a habit if you’re consistent with when and how you do it.

-If you feel really sore or tired, or have an ache that is bothering you while you run or lingering afterward, take a day off or try cross-training or walking instead.
+If you feel soreness or fatigue or have an ache that is bothering you while you run or lingering afterward, take a day off or try cross-training or walking instead.

 It’s far more important to pay attention to what your body needs than to follow your training plan to a T.

 Welcome to the club of runners and joggers.
-You’re going to love the journey!
+You’re going to love it!